tinysheep007/Base64Convert/README.md

+# If you only want to test out backend to receive picture (express)

+-just nodemon start the express=server holder and you can do your submission on the frontend or postman

 # How to run the code?

 ## Start the Front End (Not really / It's literally just a single html page)